jcollard/microStudio/PlayerCollision/LESSON_PLAN.md

 - `RESPAWN_DELAY` - Constant for respawn timer (120 frames = 2 seconds)

 ### Key API Notes (from microStudio Lua API)
-- `keyboard.press.ENTER` - Returns true only on the frame the key is first pressed
+- `keyboard.press.ENTER == 1` - Returns true only on the frame the key is first pressed
 - `keyboard.ENTER == 1` - Returns 1 while the key is held down
 - Use `keyboard.press.KEY` for single actions (menu selection, respawn)
 - Use `keyboard.KEY == 1` for continuous actions (movement)